infinum/frontend-handbook/React/Recipes/Session Handling.md

 };
 ```

-If we now implement this in our example this now looks like this.
+If we now implement this in our example, this now looks like this.

 ```tsx
 const SomePrivatePage = () => {